Kim English (basketball): Coaching career

 On May 17, 2015, English was hired by Frank Haith to become an assistant basketball coach for the University of Tulsa.

 On August 11, 2017, English was hired by Tad Boyle as an assistant coach for Colorado, replacing Jean Prioleau, who became the new head coach at San Jose State.
 Two years later, on April 10, 2019, English was hired by Rick Barnes as an assistant for Tennessee.
 He replaced Rob Lanier on the staff, who was hired as the new head coach at Georgia State.

 On March 23, 2021, English was hired as the head coach of George Mason.

 On March 23, 2023, English was named the head coach of the Providence Friars.
-In his first season at Providence, he led the Friars to a 21–14 mark overall and a 10–10 record in BIG EAST play.
+In his first season at Providence, he led the Friars to a 21–14 mark overall and a 10–10 record in Big East play.
 Devin Carter, who flourished in his first season under English, became the 44th Friar drafted all-time in the NBA when he was selected with the 13th pick in the 2024 Draft by the Sacramento Kings.
-In April 2024, English signed a 6-year contract extension with the Friars.
+In April 2024, English signed a six-year contract extension with the Friars.
+However, less than two years later, on March 13, 2026, Providence announced that English had been fired at the conclusion of a second consecutive losing season.

+In April 2026, he was hired as an assistant coach at North Carolina under new head coach Michael Malone.
+Later that month, he informed UNC that he no longer wished to pursue the position.